Want to grow your email list by 1,000+ subscribers?

 If one of your most popular blog posts is about deep-sea fishing, you might create an equipment checklist and offer it with the post.

-To grow your email list, you need to collect emails from every single page on your site in multiple ways.
+To grow your email list, you need to collect emails from every page on your site in multiple ways.

 You may think a simple “Join our newsletter” message will work, but, honestly, it won’t.